AbdelrahmanBedour/LTI-Simulator/README.md

     4. The input, output, and states are plotted from t=0 to t=10 sec **Note that the simulator works for any order n with or without input derivatives.

-The simulation is written in MATLAB and using the GUI of THe MATLAB to make sure that the graphs were well displayed in the GUI respectively.
+The simulation is written in MATLAB and using the GUI of the MATLAB to make sure that the graphs were well displayed in the GUI respectively.